-- Check out Tourism Kingston's site or download their incredible event app for a great overview of what's happening in Kingston today.
+- Check out Tourism Kingston's site for a great overview of what's happening in Kingston today.

 - Seeking arts and culture?
-See the Kingston Arts Council site, the Tett Centre for Creativity and Learning, the Rogers K-Rock Centre and the Grand Theatre.
+See the Kingston Arts Council site, the Tett Centre for Creativity and Learning, the Leon's Centre and the Grand Theatre.

 - Foodie?
 Kingston has a number of farmers markets including the Kingston Public Market in Springer Market Square (Tuesdays, Thursdays and Saturdays) and the Sunday Memorial Centre Farmers Market by the barns at 303 York St.

 - Up for a lovely walk?
 Choose a City park or trail -- or try one of our historic walking tours.

 - How about a swim or splash?
 The Outdoor Aqua Park and City splash pads are open during the summer months.
 Or head to Grass Creek Park for a nice sandy beach.

 - Explore the City's events calendar and the community calendar listings for even more ideas.